 2. Does Maryland law require regulated cemeteries to have a perpetual care trust fund?

-Each regulated cemetery which offers or sells burial space as to which perpetual care is stated or implied is required to have a perpetual care trust fund.
-In addition, any regulated cemetery created after October 1, 2001 is required to establish a perpetual care trust fund.
-This applies to for-profit and non-profit cemeteries established after October 1, 2001.
+Each regulated cemetery that offers or sells burial space in which perpetual care is stated or implied is required to have a perpetual care trust fund.
+In addition, any regulated cemetery created after October 1, 2001, is required to establish a perpetual care trust fund.
+This applies to for-profit and nonprofit cemeteries established after October 1, 2001.

 3. Does Maryland law establish minimum deposit requirements and minimum contributions to a perpetual care trust fund?